mastercomfig/hud-db/README.md

   "verified": true, // For internal use only to enable some functionality.
 Do not set this yourself.
   "parent": "their-hud", // If this HUD is a slight edit of another, put its ID here.
 This will group the HUDs together.
   "resources": [ // A list of image names/YouTube videos.
 Images are automatically converted to webp, do not use extensions for uploaded images
-    "myhud-banner", // First resource is the display banner in listings "cool-image-1", // Image names can be called any, namespaced to your HUD ID "https://youtu.be/21asadf" // Supports youtu.be links for video embeds ]
+    "my-hud-banner", // First resource is the display banner in listings "cool-image-1", // Image names can be called any, namespaced to your HUD ID "https://youtu.be/21asadf" // Supports youtu.be links for video embeds ]